 In 1980, President Reagan signed the Commission on Wartime Relocation and Internment of Civilians Act, which authorized the establishment of a commission to review the facts and circumstances surrounding the relocation and internment of tens of thousands of American civilians—mostly Japanese Americans and Aleutian Islanders—during World War II under Executive Order 9066, as well as to review directives of United States military forces requiring the relocation and internment of American civilians.
 Forty-two years after the Aleuts returned to their burned and ransacked villages, the United States government finally recognized that their constitutional rights had been violated.
 In 1988, Congress passed the Aleut Restitution Act (P.L.
 100-383), a sister legislation to the Japanese-American Restitution Act, which paid a mere $12,000 to surviving victims of the internment camps.
 By then, unfortunately, about half of the survivors had long since passed away.
 U.S. senators Daniel Inouye (D, Hawaii) and Ted Stevens (R, Alaska)—the longest-serving republican senator in American history—co-sponsored the landmark legislation.
 Both senators had served in WWII and both had served as President pro tempore of the U.S. Senate (third in the Presidential Line of Succession).
 Senator Inouye was the first Japanese-American to serve as a U.S. senator.
 Alaska Congressman Don Young also co-sponsored the legislation.
 In 1987, Senator Stevens asked John Smelcer, a cultural anthropologist and oral historian, to interview surviving Aleut elders so that their heartrending stories could be included in the legislation.
 A story thirty years in the making.
 Coincidentally, John's wife's grandfather was a Naval Fire Control officer on Attu during the war in the Aleutian Islands.

-Published in Print & eBook in English & Spanish (El Evangelio de Simon) and soon to be available in Italian (Il Evangelio di Simon).
+Published in print & eBook in English, in Spanish (El Evangelio de Simon) and soon to be available in Italian (Il Evangelio di Simon).